box/box-python-sdk-gen/docs/ai.md

 ### Arguments

 - mode `CreateAiAskMode`
   - The mode specifies if this request is for a single or multiple items.
+If you select `single_item_qa` the `items` array can have one element only.
+Selecting `multiple_item_qa` allows you to provide up to 25 items.
 - prompt `str`
   - The prompt provided by the client to be answered by the LLM.
+The prompt's length is limited to 10000 characters.
 - items `List[CreateAiAskItems]`
-  - The items to be processed by the LLM, often files.
+  - The items to be processed by the LLM, often files. **Note**: Box AI handles documents with text representations up to 1MB in size, or a maximum of 25 files, whichever comes first.
+If the file size exceeds 1MB, the first 1MB of text representation will be processed.
+If you set `mode` parameter to `single_item_qa`, the `items` array can have one element only.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.